Rev 11/04/2024

 Obligate parasite of higher and lower plants.

-Ditylenchus destructor usually feeds as an endoparasite below ground on tulips and other bulbs, but can also feed on fungal hyphae.
+Ditylenchoides destructor usually feeds as an endoparasite below ground on tulips and other bulbs, but can also feed on fungal hyphae.

-To degrade plant cell walls, Ditylenchus destructor produces cellulases in the esophageal glands.
+To degrade plant cell walls, Ditylenchoides destructor produces cellulases in the esophageal glands.
 Two cellulase gaenes code for β-1,4-endoglucanases, both of which may hacve evolved from a common ancestral gene.
 Stylet secretions indicate cellulase activity.
 RNAi silencing of the cellulase genes in the nematode resulted in a 50% decrease in infection of potato Peng et al., 2014).

 Iris, tulip and and other ornamental bulbs, sweetpotato.